moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

     "rclcpp"
   )

-To verify you added the dependency correctly add the required include to your source file ``hello_moveit.cpp``:
+To verify that you added the dependency correctly, add the required include to your source file ``hello_moveit.cpp``:

 .. code-block:: C++